 Non-resident active duty military personnel must submit a properly completed Non-Resident Certificate, Form CS-L (MVR) 50*, for each registration, renewal, or transfer transaction.
 Form CS-L (MVR) 50 and Form CS-L (MVR) 50A is available from your military personnel office or your unit.

 Vehicle registration approval will require passed Hawaii State Safety Inspection.
 This can be accomplished at selected auto-garages around Oahu.
 Call to verify an auto-garage can do a Safety Inspection.
 Once passed, you can then get your car registered.

-If you plan on obtaining a Hawaii’s drivers license, visit this Driver’s License Information webpage.
+If you plan on obtaining a Hawaii driver’s license, visit this Driver’s License Information webpage.

-Upon arrival temporary mailboxes can be reserved for 90 days and can be extended by request.
+Upon arrival, temporary mailboxes can be reserved for 90 days and can be extended by request.
 30 days prior to your PCS would be a good time to reserve a mailbox.
-Each base will have their own temporary mailbox location and point of contact.
+Each base will have its own temporary mailbox location and point of contact.
 Please refer to Oahu’s Military Directory (808.449.7110) to reach your respective base’s post office for temporary mailbox information and set up.